 North Carolina’s pattern jury instruction on permanent scarring and disfigurement is found at N.C.P.I. – Civil 810.10.
 The instruction provides in part as follows:

 “Damages for personal injury also include fair compensation for [scarring] [disfigurement] of the plaintiff as a [proximate result of the negligence] of the defendant.
 There is no fixed formula for placing a value on [scarring] [disfigurement].
 You must determine what is fair compensation by applying logic and common sense to the evidence.
 You may consider: [the extent of any [past] [present] [future] alteration of the plaintiff’s physical appearance [proximately caused by the negligence] of the defendant . . . [and] [the extent of any [past] [present] [future] embarrassment and mental suffering [proximately caused by the negligence of the defendant].”

 If you have suffered any permanent scars as a result of someone else’s negligence, attorney Shawn Howard at Maginnis Law may be able to assist you in recovering full and fair compensation, not simply the first offer made by the insurance company.
 Our firm offers free consultations to prospective personal injury clients.
-If we are able to assist you, we will offer to handle your case on a contingency fee basis – this means that you pay no attorneys’ fees unless and until we recover compensation for you.
-To speak with Raleigh lawyer Shawn Howard, call the firm at 919.480.8526.
-You can also use our contact page to send a private inquiry.
+If we are able to assist you, we will offer to handle your case on a contingency fee basis.
+This means that you pay no attorneys’ fees unless and until we recover compensation for you.
+To speak an attorney, call us at (919) 526-0450 or send a confidential message through our contact page.